Google webmaster guidelines > Technical guidelines > Guideline four of five in this category states...

 Most people want robots to visit everything in their website.
 If this is the case with you, and you want the robot to index all parts of your site, there are three options to let the robots know that they are welcome.

-If your website does not have a robot.txt file then this is what happens -
+If your website does not have a robots.txt file then this is what happens...

-A robot comes to visit.
-It looks for the robot.txt file.
+A robot like Googlebot comes to visit.
+It looks for the robots.txt file.
 It does not find it because it isn't there.
 The robot then feels free to visit all your web pages and content because this is what it is programmed to do in this situation.

 2) Make an empty file and call it robots.txt

-If your website has a robot.txt file that has nothing in it then this is what happens -
+If your website has a robots.txt file that has nothing in it then this is what happens...

-A robot comes to visit.
-It looks for the robot.txt file.
+A robot like Googlebot comes to visit.
+It looks for the robots.txt file.
 It finds the file and reads it.
 There is nothing to read, so the robot then feels free to visit all your web pages and content because this is what it is programmed to do in this situation.

 User-agent: *